bcbi/riqi_ml_docker/README.md

 # riqi_ml

-`riqi_ml` is a Docker image that contains PredictMD, Turing, and other useful machine learning packages.
+`riqi_ml` is a Docker image for doing machine learning with RIQI datasets.
+It contains PredictMD, Turing, and other useful machine learning packages.

 It is available on Docker Hub here: https://hub.docker.com/r/aluthge/riqi_ml